The Effects of Bulimia on the Parotid Gland

 Can Parotid Gland Problems Be Permanent?

-While parotid gland complications are likely to persist as long as someone continues purging on a regular basis, they’re generally not a permanent condition.
+While parotid gland complications are likely to persist as long as someone continues purging regularly, they’re generally not a permanent condition.

-The swelling may continue for some days after an episode of self-induced vomiting, but if the action is not repeated, the parotids are likely to eventually return to their normal size and function on their own.
+The swelling may continue for some days after an episode of self-induced vomiting.
+But if the action is not repeated, the parotids are likely to eventually return to their normal size and function on their own.
+The parotid salivary secretory pattern should also return to normal.

-The right combination of good oral hygiene, hydration, and medication can also help ease some of the worse symptoms of swollen parotid glands.
-And in some cases, a person may need surgery to fully correct the problems they have developed, especially if their swelling is severe.
+A combination of good oral hygiene, hydration, and medication can also help alleviate some symptoms associated with swollen parotid glands.
+In some cases, a person may need surgery to fully correct the problems they have developed, especially if their swelling is severe.

 Resources